SHOCKWAVE THERAPY FOR ACHILLES TENDINOPATHY

-At Complete we treat a large number of clients every year with mid portion Achilles tendinopathy and the combination of shockwave therapy and rehabilitation exercises has improved our clinical outcomes.
+At Prime we treat a large number of clients every year with Achilles tendinopathy and the combination of shockwave therapy and rehabilitation exercises has improved our clinical outcomes.

 The use of shockwave therapy for Achilles tendinopathy is well supported by the National Institute for Health and Care Excellence (NICE).
 NICE provides evidence based recommendations to guide best practice within healthcare.

 Scientific evidence undoubtedly supports the role of shockwave therapy in mid portion Achilles tendinopathy.
 The combination of shockwave and rehabilitation/tendon loading provides the best treatment outcome for this condition.

 How many sessions and how often do you need shockwave therapy for mid portion Achilles tendinopathy?

 At Prime we are guided by the latest evidence-based research for our shockwave protocols.
 A minimum of three shockwave sessions roughly one week apart is recommended.
 Some patients require additional sessions, but this will depend on how long you have had your symptoms and how you respond to treatment.